Boston Labor Day events offer the perfect combination:lots of fun things to do, fireworks over the Harbor, and (usually) warm, sunny weather.

 GoBoston Card for Attractions, Tours, Cruises

-Best way to save up to 55% when you take a Boston Harbor cruise or Duck Boat tour, visit Plimouth Plantation, the New England Aquarium, Museum of Science, Museum of Fine Arts, Fenway Park Tour, and more.
+Best way to save over 45% when you take a Boston Harbor cruise, see the city skyline from View Boston, visit Plimouth Plantation, the New England Aquarium, Museum of Science, Museum of Fine Arts, Fenway Park Tour, and more.

 Red Sox Games

-Catch an exciting Boston Red Sox game at Fenway Park on Labor Day Weekend:
+Catch an exciting Boston Red Sox game at Fenway Park on Labor Day Weekend - oops, they're playing out of town this year from until the 8th:

 Find more Red Sox tickets for September

-If you're coming to a Red Sox game, spend the night or the weekend at one of the nearby hotels, such as the hip Verb Hotel, directly across the street from Fenway Park:
+If you're coming to a Red Sox game, spend the night or the weekend at one of the nearby hotels:

 Check out more hotels near Fenway Park